ShujaKhalid/TripStory/README.md

 "Times New Roman";mso-bidi-font-family:"Times New Roman";color:black;
 mso-fareast-language:EN-IN'>The process of creating a story begins with this frame.
 Users are posed with a question and are given four options.
-There is no correct choice and the decisions are left to the user’s imagination.
+There is no correct choice and the decisions are left to the userÂ’s imagination.
 Each choice is used to create a unique story.
 A lot of deliberation was put into the design of this View to make the experience more engaging for users.
-The size of the icons and the layout of elements on the screen were decided upon by consultation with the group’s Specialist and only implemented when each member of the group agreed with the result.
+The size of the icons and the layout of elements on the screen were decided upon by consultation with the groupÂ’s Specialist and only implemented when each member of the group agreed with the result.
 Animations were also selectively inserted to capture the imaginations of the user and to make the app more interactive. </span><span lang=EN-IN style='font-size:12.0pt;mso-fareast-font-family:"Times New Roman";